 Did the defendant send texts, emails, or leave messages threatening the victim or admitting some portion of the crime?
 Or are there statements rebutting these claims?

 How Fresh Are the Victim’s Wounds, if Any?

 Photographs should be taken of the victim by the police during investigation.
 How severe are they?

-Did the Defendant Make Statements Inconsistent with this Defense?
+Did the Defendant Make Statements Inconsistent With this Defense?

 Statements by the defendant can be used by prosecutors to try the case.
 The US Supreme Court has noted, “The defendant’s own confession is probably the most probative and damaging evidence that can be admitted against him.
 Is there a written and signed statement by the defendant and did the defendant admit to any prior incidents in the report?

 Mr. Malove masterfully defends domestic violence charges and knows a weak case from a strong one.
 Often, he successfully obtains a dismissal of all charges or no jail time for his client.
 You don’t have to be defenseless.
 You're not alone.
-When you're falsely charged with domestic abuse in South Florida, Robert Malove is the domestic violence attorney you want on your side.
+When you're falsely charged with domestic abuse in South Florida, Robert Malove is the criminal attorney you want on your side.

 To schedule a complimentary, private consultation with Robert Malove fill out our online contact form.